-Ian Rush is Liverpool’s record ever goalscorer; but did you know that he once turned down a move to the Reds?
+Ian Rush is Liverpool’s all-time record goalscorer; but did you know that he once turned down a move to the Reds?

 Picture the scene, an 18-year-old boy is lazing around on a Sunday afternoon, reading the back-pages.
 His name is Ian Rush and he’s on the cusp of becoming the greatest striker in Liverpool history, but he can’t imagine a side like that even wanting him.